 Today the the other main span that survived the bridge thieves remains standing today.
 It appears there were once also approach spans leading up to the main spans of the bridge.
-It is not known if they were removed in 1940 or at some other date.
+It is not known if they were removed at the same time as the through truss span or at some other date.

 Despite any historic and structural integrity that the bridge might possess, the bridge appears to be at severe risk of collapse.
 The central caisson pier of the bridge appears to be rotating (tipping over).
 Substructure failures are especially tragic because there might be nothing wrong with the superstructure at all, but if a substructure fails, it will destroy the superstructure in the process.

 This bridge has given rise to the names of two parks, the Jones Bridge section of the Chattahooche National Recreation Area occupying the land north and northwest of the bridge, as well as the Jones Bridge County Park occupying the land south of the bridge.
 In order to prevent the structure after which these parks are named from being destroyed and lost forever, HistoricBridges.org strongly recommends that the truss be removed from the piers, and preserved in a new location.
 It could be set on the ground as a non-functional exhibit, or it could cross a feature of some sort, carrying non-motorized traffic.
 There is surely some place in these parks which would benefit from a historically significant truss bridge.
 Given the rarity of truss bridges, particularly those with pinned connections in Georgia, the preservation of this at-risk bridge should be given high priority and undertaken as soon as possible.